Book Review – JIGS AND REELS by Joanne Harris

 I thoroughly enjoyed Jigs and Reels.
 Joanne Harris’ prose is so intelligent and elegant – a pleasure to read.

-Genre: Short Stories, Action, Mystery, Romance, Drama, Humour, Sci-Fi-Fantasy
+Genre: Short Stories, Literature, Action, Mystery, Romance, Drama, Humour, Sci-Fi-Fantasy